cs1302uga/cs1302-ce28/README.md

    1. What is `T(n)` for a call to `selectionSort` if the set of key processing steps includes only comparison operations (i.e., calls to `c.compare`)?
 Include the diagram for your derivation.
-As `selectionSort` calls `selectMin`, this will involve mathematical function composition.
+As `selectionSort` calls`selectMin`, this will involve mathematical function composition.

 1. **GROUP MEMBER 1:** Once your group is confident that your analysis is correct, stage and commit `NOTES.md` to your local repository with tag `"checkpoint-3"`, then **push the changes** up to GitHub.

-1. **GROUP MEMBER 2:** Pull the changes to your local copy of the repository, if needed.
+1. **GROUP MEMBER 2:** Pull the changes to your local copy of the repository.

 1. **EVERYONE:** Look at the `NOTES.md` file on GitHub.